ZpokenWeb3/zk-light-client-implementation/README.md

-## This is implementation of Near Protocol zk light client based on proving headers of epoch blocks
+## Implementation of Near Protocol ZK light client based on proving headers of epoch blocks

-## **Decription**
+## **Description**

-In our current scheme we create a chain of epoch blocks.
+In our current scheme, we create a chain of epoch blocks.

 We use the epoch block structure from the NEAR protocol.

-In the current implementation we recursively prove the computational integrity of only epoch blocks.
+In the current implementation, we recursively prove the computational integrity of only epoch blocks.
 These proofs contain only proofs for the hash of epoch blocks.

 The figure below shows the proving scheme, which contains:
 - Bi are the epoch blocks;